ssrful/sba.kubernetes-cluster/README.md

 * Use the `kubernetes.yml` to launch your application
 * Write and run a script to determine the state of your kubernetes cluster including the information about the services, pods, nodes, ip addresses, etc.
   * upload script to `kubernetes-cluster-information.sh`
+  * pipe the output of the `kuberenetes-cluster-information.sh` to `kuberenetes-cluster-information-output.sh`